Bill is a freelance writer who has written for a variety of platforms.

 Well, that depends on your definition of rainy!
 Talk to just about anyone in the United States and quite a few in foreign countries and their first impression of Washington is that it rains a lot there.
 Well not so fast Bucko!

 I think someone needs to start a new ad campaign for Olympia explaining to the world that we get less rain than most of Florida!
-No, wait, we don’t want to do that; with our luck the campaign will be successful and more people will move here and most of them from California and that just would not do.
+No, wait, we don’t want to do that.
+With our luck, the campaign will be successful and more people will move here, most of them from California and that just would not do.
 The last thing we need is more transplants from Crazy Land!

 SO WHY DO PEOPLE TALK ABOUT ALL THE RAIN THERE?

 Well, earlier I said it depended on your definition of rainy.
-The fact is that is rains quite often in Olympia, as in drizzle and light rain seemingly every damn day of the year.
-In fact we are sixth in the nation for most rainy days per year with an average of 149.
+The fact is that it rains quite often in Olympia, as in drizzle and light rain seemingly every damn day of the year.
+In fact, we are sixth in the nation for most rainy days per year with an average of 149.
 Without a calculator handy I can eyeball that and tell you that we get rain about 40% of the year.
 No wonder Olympia residents act like their brains are waterlogged.
 It’s because they are!
-The only major U.S. cities that have more rainy days are Rochester, Buffalo, Portland, Cleveland and Pittsburg and seriously, who cares about any of those cities?
+The only major U.S. cities that have more rainy days are Rochester, Buffalo, Portland, Cleveland, and Pittsburg, and seriously, who cares about any of those cities?

 If that information wasn’t enough to keep you Californians from moving here then consider that in Olympia we suffer through 228 cloudy days per year.
 Let that sink in for a moment: 228 of the 365 days in our little slice of heaven are cloudy and the sun doesn’t shine.
 When the sun does shine we immediately crash into each other while driving because we are literally blinded.

-I never claimed that we were real smart here in Olympia!
+I never claimed that we were really smart here in Olympia!

 PUT AWAY YOUR PARKA GRANDMA, IT AIN’T THAT COLD HERE!